zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

   -Name $vmScaleSetName `
   -VirtualMachineScaleSet $vmScaleSet

-# Upgrade instances to install the extension
+# Upgrade instances to install the extension.
+This step is only required if your scale set is using a manual upgrade policy.
+For more information on upgrade policies, see [upgrade policies for Virtual Machine Scale Sets](virtual-machine-scale-sets-upgrade-policy.md)
 Update-AzVmssInstance -ResourceGroupName $vmScaleSetResourceGroup ` -VMScaleSetName $vmScaleSetName `
   -InstanceId '*'